micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-20-rashi_en.md

 ### passuk 2
 <b>As you near the battle.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Near your departure from the border settlement at your country’s boundary.
-<b>The Kohen shall approach.</b> The one annointed for this purpose. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He was entitled “The one annointed for warfare.”
+<b>The kohein shall approach.</b> The one annointed for this purpose. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He was entitled “The one annointed for warfare.”
 <b>And speak to the people.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In the sacred Hebrew tongue.

 ### passuk 3